Enjoy this Raspberry Lemon Infused Vodka with your adult friends at parties! You’re guest will be impressed with this drink!

 For the Martini

-- Add equal parts infused vodka and lemonade to a shaker with ice and pour into a sugar rimmed glass.
+- Add equal parts infused vodka and lemonade to a shaker with ice.
+Shake.
+Pour into a sugar rimmed glass.
 Garnish with a lemon wedge and raspberry.